phamcongthuy/challenge/faqs.markdown

 ## Why do I need to sign in with phone, email, or Facebook in order to vote?
 </summary>

 The short answer: we want to make sure you’re not a bot.
-We’re asking for this information for authentication purposes and to ensure that we are not receive multiple voting forms from one individual.
+We’re asking for this information for authentication purposes and to ensure that we are not receiving multiple voting forms from one individual.

 </details>